 These valuable insights allow you to understand what users do on your landing page, what they click, what they skip, and don't like.
 Moreover, today everything is changing at breakneck speed, so regularly collecting data and analyzing it to keep your SaaS design up-to-date will be a positive habit.

-Most SaaS companies need to redesign their website to improve performance, draw more traffic, and increase conversion rate.
 One more reason is rebranding.
 No matter why you decided to redesign your SaaS website, you should understand this process implies not only changing and updating visuals, content, and so on but also deep research and thorough analysis.

 According to Business 2 Community, an approximate “shelf life” for a typical website is between 18 and 30 months – or 1.5 to 2.5 years.
 This timeframe is just an average amount, so you must keep abreast of changes to adapt your website to new trends and know what works best for your SaaS business.